By Keir Johnson

 Get value from your unstructured data; our teammates are experts in designing effective and holistic customer listening programs composed of multiple technologies working in concert.
 We are well-positioned to help you implement, design, and manage the technologies that transform unstructured data into actionable insights.

-As a Solutions Architect at commonFont, Keir advances the company’s solution strategy and technology practices.
+As a Senior Manager of Solutions Design & Engineering at commonFont, Keir advances the company’s solution strategy and technology practices.
 Before commonFont, Keir cultivated his skills and interest in problem-solving and data strategy while working as an Industrial Engineer and Operations Research Analyst in the Semiconductor industry.